ashfurrow/canadian-measurements/README.md

 | Wrench (that you have) | Inches
 | Wrench (that you need) | Millilitres

-I think Canada would have a lot easier time if it weren’t geographically face-sitting on the US.
+I think Canada would have a lot easier time if it weren’t geographically the United State's hat.